Akrafena: Executions

 For the Atoprɛfoɔ, execution was in the form of bodily mutilations and gradual bleeding of the convict until he passed out due to the loss of blood.
 When the convict was paraded in the streets, they would, for instance, ask him, “have you seen the skin on your back before?”
 Then they would cut the skin on his back and show it to him.
 “Have you seen your ear before?”
 They would cut his ear and show it to him.
 While they were parading the condemned person in the streets, one of the atɔpre chief's nephews would be dancing in front of the condemned man.
 He is the only one who is allowed to dance and individuals who were tempted to dance faced harsh penalties of fines or death.
 One of the most famous of his nephews was Anin Agyei and that gave rise to the saying: Anin Agyei a odi atɔfoɔ kan (Anin Agyei who leads the condemned).
 This would continue until they returned to the palace where the Asantehene would confirm and congratulate them for performing atoprɛ.
 Because the chief's hand would be covered with human blood, he would not shake Otumfoɔ's hand.
 This tradition continues to today even though they no longer perform atoprɛ nor perform executions.
 The condemned person was not allowed be killed nor should he pass away until he is presented in his mutilated and bleeding state to Otumfoɔ.
 The Atoprɛhene would face serious consequences should a condemned person die before they returned to the palace.
 Function: They are always available to protect Abenwa (the Gold Stool) and in the absence of Abenwa, they protect Otumfoɔ's akonwa (chair) during akwasidae ceremonies or dwabɔ.

-Akrafena as an Ashanti national symbol
+Afena as an Ashanti national symbol

 The akrafena also an Ashanti national symbol, adopted by Ashanti City-State's emperor-king Asantehene Opoku Ware I in 1723.
 In this context it is known as Akofena.